 At the time of preparing the Neighbourhood Plan there were five households on the Babergh Housing Register claiming a local connection to Hartest and wanting accommodation in the village.
 Of the five, two needed one bed affordable accommodation and 3 required two bed affordable accommodation.
 This size of home is currently unrepresented in the village, with 17% of homes being of one or two bedrooms compared with the Babergh district figure of just over 32%.

-7.10 Based upon this information, and the historic and environmental constraints, the Neighbourhood Plan does not specify a minimum number of new homes that will be built in the village over the next 20 years or allocate any sites for new homes.
+7.10 Based upon this information, and the historic and environmental constraints, the Neighbourhood Plan does not specify a minimum number of new homes that will be built in the village over the next 20 years.
 Instead, it provides enabling policies by which proposals for new homes in the village will be considered.

 Built-Up Area Boundary